raghavddps2/StrideAI-Intern-Assignment/Task1/Readme.md

 ### How to test for any new stock.

-1. Simply pass the new stock name to the function findStockDetails and it will give the name,last_traded_time and the price in the response.
+1. Simply pass the new stock name to the function findStockDetails and it will give the name,last_traded_time and the price as the response.

 2. Example
 ```